wds4/tapestry-protocol/guides/grapevine.md

 In this step, we decide what features will be rolled out and in what order.
 For pgWiki, the roadmap could be the following:

-### Step 1: Initial rollout
+## Phase 1

+Problem: How do we weed out spam articles and edits?

-Nostr users already maintain a follows list and a mute list which can be used for a rudimentary web of trust.
+Solution: Use nostr follow lists and mute lists as raw data for a rudimentary web of trust.
+- Users are in one of three categories: whitelisted, blacklisted, or uncategorized
+- If Alice follows (mutes) Bob, then Bob is on Alice's whitelist (blacklist)
+- For any given user Bob, if N whitelisted users follow Bob and M whitelisted users mute Bob, then if N - M > 2, then Bob becomes whitelisted; or if M > N > 2, then Bob becomes blacklisted

-As of the time of this writing, Pablo's [Wikifreedia](https://wikifreedia.xyz)
+As of the time of this writing, Pablo's [Wikifreedia](https://wikifreedia.xyz) already does this.

-### Step 2: Explcit attestations
+## Phase 2

+Problem: Just because Alice follows Bob doesn't mean she trusts him to curate wikis.

+Solution: Introduce explicit attestations (as above).
+Use explicit attestation data in addition to follow and mute list data.
+Gradually phase out the usage of follow and mute lists as the explicit attestation dataset increases.

+## Phase 3

+Replace the simple Grapevine algorithm with the more sophisticated algorithm that is used in Curated Lists app of Pretty Good Apps.

+## Phase 4

+Introduce wikipedia categories.